zenstackhq/zenstack-docs/blog/prisma-auth/index.md

 ### Attribute-Based Access Control

+[ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control) provides much greater flexibility by using attributes as building blocks for access control, and the attributes can come from users or resources.

 ZenStack doesn't really distinguish RBAC and ABAC.
 In fact, if we consider "role" as an attribute of "User", RBAC is a special case of ABAC.
 The following example shows how RBAC and ABAC can be mixed:

 ```zmodel